Mikael-og-Andre/Distributed-Instrument-Cluster/README.md

 5. Open the Distributed Insturment Cluster Solution File - .SLN
 6. Build
 7. Launch the project called Blazor_Instrument_Cluster.Server
-8. Connect to localhost 5001 in your browser (This might not be the same for you, you can cahnge it in the launch settings or launch profile in visual studio).
+8. Connect to localhost 5001 in your browser (This might not be the same for you, you can change it in the launch settings or launch profile in visual studio).

 #### Docker
 If you want to use the docker image of the project, you can get it at https://hub.docker.com/repository/docker/zekael/distributed_instrument_cluster.